php-fig/fig-standards/proposed/http-client/http-client.md

      * assembled in the HTTP client.
      *
      * The client MAY do modifications to the Request before sending it.
 Because PSR-7 objects are
-     * immutable, one cannot assume that the object passed to Client::sendRequest will be the same
+     * immutable, one cannot assume that the object passed to ClientInterface::sendRequest() will be the same
      * object that is actually sent.
 For example the Request object that is returned by an exception MAY
      * be a different object than the one passed to sendRequest, so comparison by reference (===) is not possible.
      *